mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 using native JavaScript.

 The good news is most **type errors** in JavaScript can be resolved using **typecasting**.
-We show you how to typecast using simple functions, and then we show how it integrates with other best practices such as naming variables by type, consistent API documentation, and testing.
+In this article we demonstrate how to typecast using simple functions, and then we show how typecasting works with other best practices to improve productivity and quality.

 # 2. What is type safety?
 Type safety is the extent a programming language discourages or prevents